 Even if marketing stacks really did offer best-of-breed solutions at every layer, they still wouldn’t be able to integrate the full breadth of offline and online channels that you need to keep up with.
 Oh sure, vendors say they can handle this integration … but the reality is they struggle to integrate everything and serve it up so you can do your job effectively.
 That’s why what you really need is a data hub.

-At its simplest, a data hub can be thought of as a central location to store customer data, such as personally identifiable information (PII) as well as interactions across offline and online channels.
+At its simplest, a marketing data hub can be thought of as a central location to store customer data, such as personally identifiable information (PII) as well as interactions across offline and online channels.
 This blend between offline and online channels is crucial for the modern marketer that works in both arenas like CPG companies, insurance, travel and entertainment companies, retailers, and hoteliers.
 If you can track interactions with physical assets as well as digital ones, you can make better decisions about which offers customers react to in which spaces.

 Data hubs are also designed to integrate anonymous and known customer data into a single platform, no matter the channel, and use the collected information to build a unified customer view.
 A fully stocked data hub can allow marketers to intelligently orchestrate campaigns in either the digital and physical worlds, resulting in better campaign performance and more robust customer interactions.